-Why you believe the issues raised in your complaint are valid.
+The reasons you believe the issues raised in your complaint are valid.
 You should also indicate how you believe that TEA can assist you with this matter.
-Remember that TEA cannot assist you in understanding your contractual arrangement with the educator preparation program, arranging for a refund, obtaining a higher grade or credit for training, or seeking reinstatement to an educator preparation program, etc.

-Documentation to support your narrative when possible, for example, if you make reference in your complaint to an educator preparation program policy, include a copy of the policy with your complaint.
-Helpful documentation might include letters or e-mail exchanged between the parties, agreements, etc.
+Documentation to support your claim when possible.
+For example, if you refer in your complaint to an educator preparation program policy, include a copy of the policy with your complaint.
+Helpful documentation might include letters or e-mails exchanged between the parties.